mariozeats/mariozeats/content/post/creampuffs.md

 **3. Hojicha Diplomat Cream (with alterative fruit option commentary):**

-- 4 large egg yolks
+- 5 large egg yolks
-- 37 g cornstarch
+- 45 g cornstarch
-- 340 g milk
+- 425 g milk
-- 100 g sugar
+- 90 g sugar
-- 70 g milk (NOTE, this is what you'd sub out if you did a fruit puree)
+- 85 g milk (NOTE, this is what you'd sub out if you did a fruit puree) [or you honestly could do without this as well]
-- 8 g hojicha powder (or freeze dried fruit if fruit flavor)
+- 10 g hojicha powder (or freeze dried fruit if fruit flavor)
-- 225 g heavy cream
+- 280 g heavy cream
 - 10 g powdered sugar
 - 4-6 g hojicha powder